Whose baseline compiler is it anyway?: Single-pass Compilation of Wasm

 In our study of Wasm compilers, we found that all single-pass compilers are simply variations on a basic abstract-interpretation approach that is similar to Wasm code validation\footnote{In fact, some baseline compilers in this study, like Liftoff, reuse parts of their validation algorithms to drive compilation.}.
-Thus, by understanding this common approach, we can compare and contrast the variations and more easily understand the innovation represented by \OurEngine's new variation.
+Thus, by understanding this common approach, we can compare and contrast the variations and more easily understand the innovation represented by \OurJit.

 Figure~\ref{fig:compilation-diagram} gives an example compilation of Wasm code using the common abstract-interpretation approach.
 The abstract state consists of an \emph{abstract value stack} (shown), an \emph{abstract control stack} (not shown), and register allocation state (not shown).
-Each local variable and operand stack slot in the abstract value stack has an \emph{abstract value} that can contain information such as: \begin{itemize} \item \B{stored} - whether the value has been stored (spilled) into the execution frame, and where, \item \B{register} - the register, if any, which holds the value, \item \B{const} - the concrete value, if a constant. \end{itemize} Local variables representing parameters are initialized from the signature of the function and the calling convention.
-In the example, argument values arrive from the caller in memory on the execution stack.
+Each local variable slot and operand stack slot in the abstract value stack has an \emph{abstract value} that can contain information such as: \begin{itemize} \item \B{stored} - tracks whether the slot has been stored into memory, and where, \item \B{register} - the register, if any, which holds the value, and \item \B{const} - the concrete value, if a constant. \end{itemize} Local variables representing parameters are initialized from the signature of the function and the calling convention.
+In the example, argument values arrive from the caller in an explicit value stack stored in memory.
 Declared local variables (not shown) are by Wasm semantics initialized to the default value for their respective type (i.e. a constant).
 Not shown, the algorithm maintains an abstract control stack that tracks the nesting of control constructs such as \wasm{block} and \wasm{loop}.
 Each construct has a \emph{label} which represents the place in the machine code where branches targeting it will jump.